M-o-a-T/moat-kv/README.rst

 * Seamless recovery even if only one master is running

-* a MQTT 3.1 back-end that stores persistent data in DistKV, based on hbmqtt
+* a MQTT 3.1 back-end that stores persistent data in MoaT-KV, based on hbmqtt

 API
 ===

-DistKV offers an efficient msgpack-based interface to access data and to change internal settings.
-Most configuration is stored inside DistKV itself.
+MoaT-KV offers an efficient msgpack-based interface to access data and to change internal settings.
+Most configuration is stored inside MoaT-KV itself.

 Stored data are **not** forced to be strings or binary sequences, but can